hrzndhrn/xema/docs/readme.md

 Xema allows you to annotate and validate elixir data structures.

-Xema is in early beta.
+Xema is in beta.
 If you try it and has an issue, report them.